-The Ohio University Doctor of Nursing Practice (DNP) program offers a concentration in advanced clinical or executive practice to further expand the knowledge and skills of the advanced nurse clinician or administrator for the BSN to DNP student or the Post Master’s to DNP student.
-Classes are offered in a blended format, including both online and on-campus intensives (OCIs) throughout each course.
-DNP students will need to plan for three campus visits over the program of study at the Athens or Dublin Campus to engage in interactive, interprofessional activities while learning from faculty, expert leaders in the field and peers.
+The Ohio University Online Doctor of Nursing Practice (DNP) program offers a concentration in advanced clinical or executive practice to further expand the knowledge and skills of the advanced nurse clinician or administrator for the BSN to DNP student or the Post-MSN to DNP student.
+The full program is approximately 90% online with three one or two-day on-campus intensives (OCIs) at our campuses either in Athens, Ohio or Dublin, Ohio.
+The OCIs offer great opportunities to engage in interactive, interprofessional activities while learning the program from faculty, expert leaders in the field, and peers.

 "The program is very family-oriented.
 We had one campus intensive that helped to bring all of us together.
 The instructors were very supportive of us through our journey.
 They are very understanding of our situations and our pursuits for this higher degree.
 You won’t find better support for instructors than through Ohio University’s DNP program.
 The school is just wonderful.
 I can’t say enough great things about it."

 "This has developed me not only as a nurse, but as a person.
 The pace of the schoolwork is very manageable.
 They put together the program so you go step by step in development of the doctoral project.
 I’ve learned skills through each step and been able to put them to use as I continue to work as an advanced practice nurse.
 I’ve come out of this program with several good friends as well as fellow advanced practice nurses that I call upon frequently for their expertise.
 This program has given me the courage to stand up and do things I’ve always wanted to do."

 Further your career with a DNP from Ohio University!

 The DNP is a clinical doctorate with a focus on advanced nursing practice or nursing administration.It is expected that the demand for the advanced nurse practitioner or executive will continue to increase over the next several years and the DNP will become the expected preparation for entry to practice.